-Parents suffering from hardship of any kind must communicate with the Head of School and the School Finance Office prior to these dates in order for any exceptions to be made.
+Parents suffering from a hardship of any kind must communicate with the Head of School prior to these dates in order for any exceptions to be made.

 MEDICAL EXAMINATION

 Each student, upon entering the school, is required to submit a completed Medical Examination Form provided by the school.
 Each year parents should update any information which has changed on the student's Emergency Medical Form within Sycamore.